doncandela/mgah/mgah.md

     python gputest.py > npapp-nogpu.out  # run gputest.py sending its output to a file
     ```

     With this way of running, `sbatch` is run from the directory `try-gputest` and the output will go there as well -- this is why we are using a directory under /work.
-The script gputest.py will not try to use a GPU because CuPy cannot be imported in this environment.
+The script gputest.py will not try to use a GPU because CuPy cannot be imported in this environment.  **TODO** show how to monitor job and  sample of output, check efficiency.

 #### Using MPI on Unity (without Apptainer)<a id="unity-mpi"></a>